Robinhood Paper Trading

 More Charles Schwab Services

 branch locations.
-With stocks trades at $0, and option contracts at 65 cents, the broker offers a
+With stock trades at $0, and option contracts at 65 cents, the broker offers

 Robinhood and Charles Schwab offer different levels of service with different pricing schedules.
 While